 Annual Enrollment Period October 15 - December 7

 The Annual Enrollment Period (AEP) is the time each year when you can choose which kind of Medicare coverage you want to enroll in effective January 1 of the following year.

 Special Enrollment Period (SEP)

-that allows you to enroll for Medicare outside of open enrollment.
+Certain circumstances may qualify you for a Special Enrollment Period (SEP) that allows you to enroll for Medicare outside of open enrollment.
 These circumstances include:

 - Moving to a new residence